 Bury Your Dead Links

-Nothing is more frustrating for a higher education website user than clicking on something and expecting information, just to end up at a 404 page.
+Nothing is more frustrating for a web user than clicking on something and expecting information, just to end up at a 404 page.
 Broken links hurt your website experience and damage your credibility.
 To combat this, it is best to perform frequent website audits that can help catch broken links.

 Optimize Your 404 Page

 Staying on top of broken links can get overwhelming — and sometimes, 404s happen.
-To ensure that you are still providing a positive experience, optimize your 404 pages to make them dynamic.
+To ensure that you are providing a positive experience, optimize your 404 pages to make them dynamic.
 Adding a search bar can encourage users to continue using your website.
 Branding elements on your 404 pages can use humor to help flip the situation from negative to positive.
+UX design for higher education websites can include comedic images of school mascots to help maintain branding throughout the experience.

 User-Friendly Navigation on Higher Education Websites